This disclosure, required by law, is to give you information concerning your

 1% will be charged for transactions in a foreign country

 when the merchant accepts the transaction in non-US currency (usually their own country's currency).
-VISA
+Networks are required

 to convert the currency during the settlement process to US currency so that the transaction may be posted to your

 International Service Assessment charges are also accessed on international ATM transactions.

 Please refer to the Share Account Information Agreement for all service charges that may apply to your transactions.

 YOUR RIGHT TO RECEIVE DOCUMENTATION

 You can get a receipt at the time you make any transfer to or from your account using one of our automated teller machines (ATM).